-Post-recession we are seeing more and more of our customers finally regaining the value in their rental portfolio, and many have made significant gains in recent years from selling some, or all, of their assets.
-If you have sold any assets at all such as company shares or property then, we can ensure that your capital gain liability is reduced to as low as possible by advising you on all of the allowable expenses that you are entitled to claim.
+In recent years we are seeing more and more of our customers regaining the value in their rental portfolio, and many have made significant gains in recent years from selling some, or all, of their assets.
+If you have sold any assets at all, such as company shares or property, then we can ensure that your capital gain liability is reduced to as low as possible by advising you on all of the allowable expenses that you are entitled to claim.

 There are lots of expenses from many years ago when you first purchased the asset which you may even have forgotten about but could save you thousands of pounds in tax today.

 We will guide you and explain the whole process thoroughly so that you have confidence in your tax position.
 Often when a property is sold then rental income also ceases; if this applies to you then we will ensure that HMRC closes your tax record and stop requesting a self-assessment tax return from you going forward.